 The official SPC coordinates show a path from Groveton straight NNW to Great Falls.
 That is a distance of about 18.5 miles.
 So, the SPC/NCDC path length could be correct.
 A path that direct though is WELL east of Fairfax City.
-I have included a Google map plotting points of where damage was reported.
+(See that map above).
+I have included another map below plotting points of where damage was reported.

 It is sleuth time with two theories: 1.
 The tornado skipped from Groveton to Fairfax City area and then jaunted north to Great Falls.
 2. We actually had 2 tornadoes.
 One from Groveton to Fairfax City and then one near Great Falls.
 The distance between Groveton and Fairfax City (specifically the high school area) is about 11 miles.

 Regardless, there was a great deal of damage in Fairfax County.
-90 homes were damaged, 17 of which were uninhabitable.
+A shopping center sustained tremendous damage at Groveton.
+At Fairfax City, the Woodson High School property was hit along with several homes and a newly constructed office complex.
+The National Weather Service reported that in the county, 90 homes were damaged, 17 of which were uninhabitable.
 There was an unknown total of demolished cars and trees that were downed.
-Total damage: $2.5 million.
 There was one fatality in Great Falls.
 A large tree fell on a house killing a man caught in the debris there.

 We gathered information for this event from the SPC & NCDC Databases, the September 1973 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: